jordanhardee/jordanhardee.github.io/resume.md

 * Work with other volunteers and RMS to help Richard Stallman (founder of the GNU Project, Free Software Foundation, Internet Hall-of-famer) install daily political notes on his personal website

 **Press Secretary, Ohio Green Party, 2020 - Present**
-* Responsible for writing, publishing, and releasing all official statements, articles, and announcements to the press and general public from the Ohio Green Party
+* Responsible for writing, publishing, and releasing all official statements, articles, and announcements to the press and general public from the Ohio Green Party.
+I am also General Secretary (in charge) of the Warren County, Ohio Green Party.

-**General Secretary, Warren County Green Party, 2020 - Present**
-* Oversee and lead the Warren County, Ohio chapter of the US Green Party

 **Cashier, McAlister's Deli, West Chester, 2014 - 2020**
 * Responsible for taking and delivering orders, cleaning and general maintenance, dealing with complaints, creating a welcoming environment for guests, and teaching new employees